 Arrest in Gilgo Beach murders case brings possible breakthrough in Long Island serial killer mystery

-Police in New York have taken a person into custody in connection with the unsolved murders of at least 10 women whose bodies were found on Long Island's Gilgo Beach more than a decade ago.
-Two law enforcement sources confirmed to CBS News Friday morning that the Suffolk County Police Department had one suspect in custody in connection with the murders.
+Police in New York have taken a person into custody in connection with the unsolved murders of at least 10 women whose bodies were found on Long Island's Gilgo Beach more than a decade ago, officials announced Friday morning.
+The suspect was identified as Rex Heuermann, of Massapequa, Long Island, two law enforcement officials confirmed to CBS News.

-There were no immediate details about where the suspect was taken into custody but there was a large police presence Friday morning in Massapequa Park, CBS New York reported.
+Heuermann was taken into custody by Suffolk County Police and state police at his home late Thursday night and is to be arraigned today in Suffolk County court in Riverhead.
+The charges are unknown at this time.

+"Members assigned to the Gilgo Beach Task Force, which consisted of numerous detectives and investigators from the Suffolk County Police Department, as well as our partners in the FBI, did place one individual under arrest," Suffolk County Police Commissioner Rodney Harrison said Friday.

 Investigators were searching for Gilbert when they found other remains on Gilgo Beach in December that year — women in their 20s whose remains had been wrapped in burlap sacks.
 Known as the Gilgo Four, they were later identified as Maureen Brainard-Barnes, abducted in 2007; Melissa Barthelemy in 2009; and Megan Waterman and Amber Costello, who went missing in 2010.
 Six more sets of remains were found along Ocean Parkway the following spring.